zachmoshe/zachmoshe.com/_posts/2019-08-01-sum-of-gaussians-layer-with-keras-2.0.markdown

 Looks like we're safe for now, but what happens after the first SGD iteration?
 If we recall how SGD works, we perform a forward pass through our network, get a final value, calculate a loss based on the true value and calculate gradients on the loss with respect to all weights.
-Then we modify the weights values based on the computed gradients.
+Then we modify the weights' values based on the computed gradients.

-This means that even while our covariance matrix started with a valid value, nothing assures us that it will remain valid after the back-propogation step.
+This means that even though our covariance matrix started with a valid value, nothing assures us that it will remain valid after the back-propogation step.
-In order to solve that, we'll use a little trick - we'll use the fact that every matrix multiplied by its transpose is positive semi-definite.
+In order to solve this, we'll use a little trick - we'll use the fact that every matrix multiplied by its transpose is positive semi-definite.
-Meaning we can actually perform our SGD on a "pseudo_covariance" matrix, and when we need the true covariance matrix for calculation, just use
+Meaning, we can actually perform our SGD on a "pseudo_covariance" matrix, and when we need the true covariance matrix for calculation, we can simply use
 \\( AA^T + \\epsilon I\\) (we're also adding an identity matrix multiplied by a small factor to avoid singular matrices).